-Air pollution is the most significant urban environmental health stressors, even at current ambient levels, aggravates morbidity and several other problems (Adams et al., 2001; Curtis et al., 2006;

-Han and Naeher, 2006; HEI, 2010; Hoek et al., 2002; Kaur et al., 2007; Katsouyanni et al., 2001; Künzli et al., 2000; Pope et al., 2011).
-Also regular reports of World Health Organization (WHO) are warning about these above-mentioned facts.
-Similarly noise pollution and its effects on all living and non-living things has been reported by several researcher (Babisch et al., 2005; Fields, 1998; Michaud et al., 2005; Murphy et al., 2009).
-Air and Noise limits could be taken as National Ambient Air Quality Standards (NAAQ), India or any other WHO standards (e.g. WHO, 2000) or any other limit values.
-Vlachokostas et al. (2012) has reported study on measuring combined exposure to environmental pressures in urban areas: An air quality and noise pollution assessment approach for types of activity in Thessaloniki city centre, Greece.
+Air pollution is the most significant urban environmental health stressors, even at current ambient levels as it aggravates morbidity and causes several other problems (Curtis et al., 2006; Hoek et al., 2002; Katsouyanni et al., 2001; Künzli et al., 2000; Pope et al., 2011).
+Also, regular reports of World Health Organization (WHO) are warning about these above mentioned facts.
+Similarly, noise pollution and its effects on all living and non-living things have been reported by several researchers (Fields, 1998; Babisch et al., 2005; Michaud et al., 2005).
+Air and noise limits could be taken as National Ambient Air Quality Standards, India or any other WHO standards (e.g. World Health Organization (WHO), 2000) or any other limit values.
+Vlachokostas et al. (2012) have reported study on measuring combined exposure to environmental pressures in urban areas on an air quality and noise pollution assessment approach for types of activity in Thessaloniki city centre, Greece.